SharinaS/Cloud-Engineering-Fundamentals/EC2.md

 Then click "Next: Configure Security Group."

 ## Security Group
-Note that a security group is a virtual firewall in the cloud, so you can specify if it's open to the entire world, or only to "My IP" (only you can SSH into the webserver).
+> Note that a security group is a virtual firewall (which enables the computer to communicate via its different ports) in the cloud, so you can specify if it's open to the entire world, or only to "My IP" (only you can SSH into the webserver).
 For web traffic, though, you want to set it up so it can respond to web requests.

-Note that:
+Remember:
 * Rule changes on a security group will take place immediately
 * Security Grups are stateful
   * When you create an inbound rule, an outbound rule is automatically created (when you come in, you're allowed out)